precisely/rapids-active-doc/README.md

 # rapids-active-doc

+Share and coordinate data amongst runs.
 Active documents store data, verify that data using a schema and allow for actions to be run when certain conditions are met.

 ## Installation